 It is no longer a secret that nutrition plays a tremendous role in your health and overall performance.
 Carb loading is a short-term strategy that can help improve your performance.

 This strategy is often used by bodybuilding competitors, runners and many other athletes.

 Some people wonder if carb cycling is a myth and others doubt in its effectiveness.

 However, it is a short-term strategy proven to support performance.
-In this article, we will focus on steps and guidelines for performing carb loading successfully and feeding strategies that you can implement to make it more effective.
+In this article, we will focus on steps and guidelines for performing carb loading for bodybuilding, athletics, running and competitions as well as feeding strategies that you can implement to make it more effective.
 In addition, we will also cover some cautions and common mistakes.

 What is carb loading?

 Carb loading is a strategy that involves eating more carbohydrates than usual and reducing exercise to increase the levels of glycogen.